 2015 to date has seen two of an intended three new faculty members for our Thoracic Surgery section, reinforcing the strength of our pre-existing minimally invasive and robot assisted thoracic surgery volume.
 Dr. Jim Lubawski started in September, and Dr. Wickii Vigneswaran has agreed to become Chief of Thoracic Surgery.
 Both of our new faculty come to us from well established practices in the greater Chicago metropolitan area.

 In response to the new volume generated by Drs.
 Vigneswaran and Lubawaski since January of this year, new opportunities have been created for elective time on the Thoracic Service during the second year of the residency.
 Residents on the Thoracic Service will also benefit from the new Esophageal Service created by Dr. Vigneswaran in collaboration with Surgical Oncology at Loyola.
 As of the first week of December, 2016, our cardiothoracic residents have counted 28 esophageal cases, evenly distributed between benign disease and oncologic resection.
 Thoracic volume has grown more than 85% over the previous year.
 36 heart transplants were performed in 2016.
 2016 also marks an achievement for our Hines VA faculty- their program is the second busiest VA robotic Thoracic program.
 Along with their Pulmonology colleagues, the Hines Thoracic Surgery faculty screens about 450 patients each quarter.

-As of 2017, Loyola University Medical Center has 6 adult specialties that are nationally ranked by the U.S. News and World Report.
-The magazine ranked the Cardiology and Cardiothoracic Surgery service as eighteenth nationally.
+As of 2020, Loyola University Medical Center has five adult specialties that are nationally ranked by the U.S. News & World Report.
+The publication ranked the Cardiology & Heart Surgery service among the best in the country.